-I have known Erol Hasan a scant twelve months, but in that time I've been blown away by the way he comes up with thought-provoking pieces month after month.
+I have known Erol Hasan a while now and in that time I've been blown away by the way he comes up with thought-provoking pieces month after month.
 Poems, stories, plays and, as illustrated below, think pieces designed to get the grey matter working.
 I asked him for a short biography.
 This is what he sent me:

 I think, I read,

 I talk, I listen;

 And reframe them;

 I fantasise creating work,